 5. (North nave, first window) J Powell and Sons, 1907 (Order book).

 6. (North nave, second window) M Esplin, c1913 (CDG Jan 1915) and very much in the Arts and Crafts idiom.

 7. (South aisle, first to third and west windows) J Jacob, c1920-29 (the second one signed).

 8. North chancel, first to third windows) Goddard and Gibbs, designed by A E Buss, 1987. (www.stainedglassrecords.org retrieved 11/3/2013); figures and emblems set in plain glass.
 These replace three worn lancets of 1876 in memory of M A Lower.

 1. (North chancel) Restored C14 tomb-recess with a cusped head, ogee-gable and pinnacles.
-The arcaded tomb-chest with a marble top does not belong – Glynne saw vestiges of a brass on it.
-Godfrey suggests they are an amalgam of two monuments brought from St Peter Westout (Lewes p38).
+The arcaded tomb-chest with a marble top does not belong and Glynne saw vestiges of a brass on it.
+Godfrey suggests this is an amalgam of two monuments brought from St Peter Westout (Lewes p38).

 2. (South Aisle) Maurice Pearce (d1923) architectural in form by Bournemouth School of Art (BE(E) ibid).

 Piscina: (South chapel) Much renewed with a trefoiled head.